prvdmwrong/prvdmwrong/docs/tutorials/providers.md

 - `:init` runs sequentially before any other lifecycle methods, methods are expected to be infallible and preferably non-yielding.

-  ??? tip "Promises"

-      If you return a `Promise`, Oh My Prvd will wait for the promise to resolve.
-Anything with a `:andThen` method and a `:awaitStatus` method will be picked up by Oh My Prvd.

 - `:start` runs concurrently *after* all other lifecycle methods have been registered.
 This means failures and yields do not affect other providers.
 - `:heartbeat` is ran every `RunService.HeartBeat` and is optimal for responding